callumfrance/PL-NEXT/documentation/report.md

 ==================================================
 ##### Author: Callum France

 Using the provided syntax diagrams, EBNF rules were created.
-One EBNF rule corresponds to one syntax diagram, making 34 EBNF rules for PL-NEXT.
+One EBNF rule corresponds to one syntax diagram, making 33 EBNF rules for PL-NEXT.
 These rules are saved in `ebnf_rules.ebnf`.

 --------------------------------------------------

 ### Lex

 After the EBNF rules were created, I began to work on the Lex file.
 Inside the Lex header, I placed the C libraries that were required.
 I then created the two most fundamental types for PL-NEXT - the `number` and `ident`.
-Because none of the syntax diagrams needed to consider whitespace, at this point I also created a Lex rule to ignore all whitespace.
+Because none of the syntax diagrams needed to consider white space, at this point I also created a Lex rule to ignore all white space.

-Despite not being necissitated by the syntax diagrams, I thought that for my own benefit I would add simple comment functionality to my PL-NEXT files.
+Despite not being necessitated by the syntax diagrams, I thought that for my own benefit I would add simple comment functionality to my PL-NEXT files.
 This would give me the option to document my code as I was writing it without needing a separate file (or pen and paper).
 This was done using a comment 'context' that switched when encountering `/*` and `*/`.

 Using the simple regex `.` which picks up the currently parsed symbol, I created a rule that transfers single symbols directly into Yacc. `return (int) yytext[0];` is retrieving the first symbol of `yytext` that is otherwise unmatched to another keyword.